 Variations

 Bandrek susu (with sweetened condensed milk stirred in, urban Bandung), bandrek telur (raw egg yolk whisked in, traditional cold remedy), and bajigur (closely related, with coconut milk and rice flour, thicker — Garut specialty).
-Coconut shavings non-negotiable.
+Young coconut flesh is a common garnish but optional; durian is a newer addition.

 On the Palate